Eschatologue/CM_wiki/docs/class/barbarian/ruffian.md

 ### Level 6: Ruthless Combatant

 Whenever you deal damage with your Unarmed Strike, it can deal your choice of :dmg-force: Force damage or its normal damage type.
-Moreover, whenever a creature within your reach hit or miss an attack roll against you, you can take a :rsc-reaction: Reaction and make one Unarmed Strike against it.
+Moreover, whenever a creature within your reach hit or miss an attack roll against you, you can take a :rsc-r: Reaction and make one Unarmed Strike against it.

 ### Level 6: Forceful Rend